-Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
+Liquidity risk is the risk that the Company will not be able to meet its financial obligations.
 The Company's objective to managing liquidity risk is to ensure that it has sufficient liquidity available to meet its liabilities when due.
-The Company uses cash to settle its financial obligations as they fall due.
+The Company uses cash to settle its financial obligations.
 The ability to do this relies on the Company collecting its accounts receivables in a timely manner and by maintaining sufficient cash on hand through equity financing, loans from related parties and loans payable.
-Significant commitments in years subsequent to September 30, 2022 are as follows:
+Significant commitments in years subsequent to December 31, 2022 are as follows: